 MacDowell follows the plan for its anti-inflammatory nature; cutting out things like sugar and gluten can take down inflammation and ease pressure on already-stressed out digestive systems.

 “Some people (myself included) are on this diet to help manage certain conditions where inflammation is present.
 In many people, ketogenic diets are also able to help balance out hormone levels, and can help with resetting hunger cues.”

-She says that the only real challenges being vegan and keto present can be remedied by taking a multivitamin, and that carrying out keto-friendly snacks like nuts is an easy way of curbing temptation.
-But, she says, it might not be suitable for everyone – as does Cassidy Payne.
+She says that the only real challenges being vegan and keto present can be remedied by taking a multivitamin.
+She also recommends carrying keto-friendly snacks like nuts as an easy way of curbing temptation.
+But, she says, it might not be suitable for everyone.
+Payne agrees.

 “The ketogenic diet is not suitable for everyone, particularly those with type I and II diabetes, kidney damage, pregnant and breastfeeding women, as well as those at risk of heart disease,” Payne added.

 “A ketogenic diet, if decided upon, should be supported by a professional to ensure dietary requirements are met and the individual does not put themselves at risk.

 “However, it’s not advisable to follow the diet long-term,” Payne says.
 It raises questions of how sustainable this diet really is.
 Particularly, she says, “with many individuals gaining all weight lost back within the first year.
 Really, it is all about balance.”

 Adam Stansbury, at least, isn’t so convinced of it the keto diet benefits.

 “For me, it is unnecessary and overcomplicates nutrition, especially for those following a plant-based diet,” he said.

 “Similar states can be achieved by eating a well-structured whole food plant-based diet, balancing hormones by removing refined foods, and an exercise program that stimulates the metabolism.”